shaansharma/Linear-Algebra-Library-/examples/Fraction/README.md

 The Fraction class is used by the library to store exact numbers in Vectors and Matrices.
 The class is meant to be a replacement for integers and inexact decimal numbers.
 The class overloads many c++ operators thus allowing it to be used like an **int** or **double**.
 The [header file](../../master/fraction.h) contains all member functions and operator functions that the Fraction class supports.
 Additionally, you can look at the implementation [here](../../master/fraction.cc).
+Example code on using Fractions can be found [here](main.cc).

 ###Summary of Methods and Functions